About the Artist

 As a photographer, Kevin is especially interested in wildlife and the juxtaposition of the natural world with the man-made.
 This dichotomy of organic and engineered forms is often the subject of many of his excursions and urbex explorations.

 In his free time, Kevin is a voracious reader and studies wolves, wolf ecology, and wolf behaviour while also studying coyotes and other small canids.
 As an amateur naturalist following in his heroes' footsteps, his goal is to become as close to an expert on the literature surrounding wolves as possible to assist in his role as an educator at the Conservators Center.
-He is also a member of the Center's highly trained Wolf Socialisation and Handling Team, working hands on with a pack of four captive wolves at the facility.
+He was—for 15 years—also a member of the Center's highly trained Wolf Socialisation and Handling Team, working hands-on with a pack of four captive wolves at the facility.